jelix/authentication-module/docs/en/account-workflow.md

 to where the user will be redirected in order to create the account.
 It could be a form to fill with personal data for example (name, preferences etc).

-Here an example of a listener:
+Here is an example of a listener:

 ```php
 use Jelix\Authentication\Core\Workflow\Event\WorkflowStepEvent;